grantcolley/dipstate/README.md

                 .AddTransition(autoTransitionToRedressReview)
                 .AddAction(StateActionType.Entry, (s =>
                 {
-                    // Determine whether to transition to Adjustment or AutoTransitionToReview }));
+                    // Determine at runtime whether to transition
+                    // to Adjustment or AutoTransitionToReview
+                }));

             collateData